katzenyo/aws-sa-notes/AWS Solutions Architect Training/Virtual Private Cloud (VPC) Basics/VPC Subnets.md

 - AZ Resilient
 - Subnetwork of a VPC within a specific AZ
 	- If AZ fails, subnet fails
-- 1 subnet for 1 AZ
+- An AZ can have many subnets, but a subnet is only in one AZ
 - IPv4 CIDR by default, subset of the VPC CIDR
 	- Cannot overlap with other subnets in the VPC
 	- Optional IPv6 CIDR (/64 subset of the /56 VPC - 256 addresses)